snookums/RepData_PeerAssessment1/PA1_template.md

 Looking at the panel plots, there are distinct differences between the measurements made during the weekday and those of the weekend.
 Weekday step activity is significantly higher in the mornings after 5am, where weekend step activity doesn't really begin until after 8-9am.

 The data also shows a common burst of activity that begins around 3pm for both data sets.
-Both data sets also appear to have both an equal duration and pause between activity bursts.
+Both data sets also appear to have both an equal duration and pause between activity bursts throughout the day.